- About Us

-- Is a partner in the Northwest National Marine Renewable Energy Center, a new US Department of Energy-funded project of Oregon State University and Washington State University.
+- Partnered with the Northwest National Marine Renewable Energy Center, a new US Department of Energy-funded project of Oregon State University and Washington State University.

-- With NNMREC support, conducted research and produced a report on the human dimensions of wave energy for the Oregon Wave Energy Trust.
+- Produced a report on the human dimensions of wave energy for the Oregon Wave Energy Trust.

 - Produces short publications, videos aimed at helping the public understand the technology and issues surrounding marine renewable energy.

-- Created and launched a new exhibit at the HMSC Visitor Center focusing on the complex issues involved in wave energy siting and production.
+- Designed and launched a new exhibit at the HMSC Visitor Center focused on the complex issues involved in wave energy siting and production.

 - Identification of Outer Continental Shelf Renewable Energy Space-Use Conflicts and Analysis of Potential Mitigation Measures.
 Flaxen Conway, Sea Grant Extension/OSU Marine Resource Management program, collaborated with colleagues at MIT, the Urban Harbors Institute, and Sea Grant programs in California and Virginia on a project led by Industrial Economics, Inc. (Funding: US Bureau of Energy Management).
 Learn more and read the research report.

-- Northwest National Marine Renewable Energy Center: Outreach and engagement.
+- Northwest National Marine Renewable Energy Center: Outreach and engagement (ongoing).
 Kaety Hildenbrand, Sea Grant Extension, Lincoln County.
 (Funding: US Department of Energy; additional funding from the Oregon Wave Energy Trust).